geoffpatton/dsci-521-project/README.md

  - __Social Media Sentiment:__ Social sentiment for stocks on Reddit and Twitter.
    - `social_media_sentiment.csv`

+### Project Results
+The project results are available in the "Modeling and Prediction" section of the final_project_impl.ipynb project file.

 ### Limitations and Challenges:
  - Our historical data is limited due to using a free version of finnhub.
 Which limits our API calls to 60 a minute.
  - A challenge for the future would be to predict the stock price further in the future as well as when to buy or sell a stock